B.S., Northern State College (1976), summa cum laude

 J.D., University of Iowa College of Law (1985), with high distinction

 Jerry Parkinson has been a Professor of Law at the University of Wyoming College of Law since 1998 and served as Dean from 1998 to 2009.
-Parkinson teaches Civil Procedure, Civil Rights, Indian Law, Sports Law, and an Education Law seminar.
+Parkinson teaches Civil Procedure, Civil Rights, Sports Law, and an Education Law seminar.
 From 2000 to 2010 he served in a volunteer capacity as Coordinator of Appeals for the NCAA Division I Committee on Infractions, and handled 28 appeals, including 22 oral arguments, on behalf of the NCAA.

 Before joining the College of Law at the University of Wyoming, Parkinson was a law professor (from 1987-1998) and associate dean (1992-1996) at the University of Oklahoma, where he was a three-time recipient of the Outstanding Teacher award.
 Prior to teaching law, he practiced law in Portland, Oregon, for the law firm of Miller, Nash, Wiener, Hager & Carlsen, and served as a law clerk for the Honorable John F. Kilkenny of the United States Court of Appeals for the Ninth Circuit.
 Before law school, Parkinson was a high school mathematics teacher and coach, and served three years as a Deputy United States Marshal.

-Most of Professor Parkinson's scholarship has been in the education law area.
+Most of Professor Parkinson's scholarship has been in the education or sports law areas.
 His publications include two books on the law of student expulsions and suspensions and the law of teacher evaluation.